zzzprojects/docs/entityframeworkcore.com/pages/saving-data/saving-data-entity-graph.md

 `TrackGraph` method is designed for use in disconnected scenarios where entities are retrieved using one instance of the context and then changes are saved using a different instance of the context.

- - It starts tracking an entity and any entities that are reachable by traversing it's navigation properties.
+ - It starts tracking an entity and any entities that are reachable by traversing its navigation properties.
  - Traversal is recursive, so the navigation properties of any discovered entities will also be scanned.
  - The specified callback is called for each discovered entity and must set the State that each entity should be tracked in.
 If no state is set, the entity remains untracked.
- - If an entity is discovered that is already tracked by the context, that entity is not processed and it's navigation properties are not traversed.
+ - If an entity is discovered that is already tracked by the context, that entity is not processed and its navigation properties are not traversed.

 Here is a simple object graph.